Back to blog

 Once you’ve chosen the right professional and equipment, the actual piercing is a breeze.
 The area to be pierced is cleaned, usually with an antiseptic solution, and marked.
 The piercing professional will then use a needle or piercing gun to create the hole and insert the initial piece of jewelry.
 It’s fast, but it’s also when your responsibility begins — aftercare.

-See also Understanding Reflexology Charts
+See also Reflexology for Pain Relief

 The Crucial First 24 Hours